Signposts

 at Neels Gap, walked into the Mountain Crossings store, and saw Elaine

-helping customers on the floor.
+helping customers out on the floor.
 She saw me and smiled.
-When she was free she
+When she was free

-came over to talk, and I asked her if she could come out on the patio for a
+she came over to talk and I asked her if she could come out on the patio for

-minute.
-We walked out into the autumn sunshine and sat on the stonewall
+We walked out into the autumn sunshine and sat on the stonewall looking out

-looking out to the south from Neels Gap.
-Holding her hands, I told her I
+to the south from Neels Gap.
+Holding her hands, I told her I had accepted

-would soon be leaving Georgia, others now knew about my new job and I wanted
+the job and would soon be leaving Georgia, other friends now knew about my

-cared for her and how important her friendship had become in my life, how
+I cared for her and how important she had become in my life, how much her

-much it meant to me.
-Elaine knew I was talking to other companies about jobs
+friendship meant to me.
+Elaine knew I was talking to other companies about

-and contemplating returning to the West, but this offer came quickly and
+jobs and contemplating returning to the West, but this offer came quickly

 I left Georgia on November 9, 1997, three years to the day after I arrived.

-I spent my last night at Brian and Juliana’s house in Marietta, and left for
+I spent my last night in Georgia at the home of Brian and Juliana in Marietta

-California in the morning.
-The following years were good to me, and as I
+and left for California in the morning.
+The following years were good to me,

-approach the end of my working life, I am now grateful to live in the West.
+and as I approach the end of my working life, I am now grateful to live in

-Yet I remember those years in Georgia warmly, and I carry wonderful memories
+the West.
+Yet I remember those years in Georgia warmly, and I carry

-of the time I spent there and of the friends that shared those special
+wonderful memories of the time I spent there and of the friends that shared

 For a time, Elaine and I carried on a long distance relationship.
 After I